 “It is not customary for us to put pressure on a child.
 I agree, it would not hurt to send.
 I don't know if they tried.
-I only remember that his sister, on the contrary, followed in her parents' footsteps, to work in a bank.
+I only remember that his sister, on the contrary, followed in her parents' footsteps, working in a bank.
 And Jason left home.
 And parents are tired of it.
-An adult son, he doesn't pay rent, ”Tom shared.
+An adult son, he does not pay rent, ”explained Tom.

 “Well, what did you think?
 From their student age people move out from our parents.
 And if someone lives, he pays for the room.
-Obviously, often less than the market price, but you will have to pay $ 600- $ 700, ”Tom explained.
+It is clear, often less than the market price, but you will have to pay $ 600- $ 700, ”Tom answered anticipating the question.

 “I often met Jason by the ocean.
 With the same undecided guys hanging out on the beach for hours.
-Finding food is not a problem: there are plenty of shelters with feeding for the homeless.
+Finding food is not a problem: there are enough shelters with feeding for the homeless.
 It just turned into a way of life.
-Instead of a house, there is a tent, and the “bed” is made of old cardboard boxes, ”the man continued his story.
+Instead of a house, there is a tent, and the “bed” is made of old cardboard boxes, ”he continued his story.

 On the subject: Which states have the largest number of homeless people?

 I could not believe that that fair-haired teenage boy, who subjugated the waves, who grew up in one of the most prestigious areas of California, wakes up in the morning in this dirty carriage.
 It is covered with a shabby blanket obtained in the trash.
 He sleeps on cardboard.